BOSH deployment convergence is an important topic to understand. This KB aims to clear up what it is and when it occurs.

 To further help with clarification, refer to the following example for how this will translate.

 Maybe the update is a syslog port setting, maybe the update is a stemcell upgrade, or maybe the update is the rotation of a certificate.
-In any case, abstracting away the specifics helps us focus on the important concepts that are globally applicable to the concept of deployment convergence.
+In any case, abstracting away the specifics helps focus on the important concepts that are globally applicable to the concept of deployment convergence.

 Options:

-1. If we run the following:
+1. If you run the following:

 bosh -d DEPLOYMENT-A recreate VM-C